Tasty-Kiwi/dpth-stack/README.md

 ## License
 Apache 2.0

-btw, the name `onlykiwis` is a joke
+btw, the name `onlykiwis` is just a joke